 - Develop and test prototypes of devices they design

 - Analyze the test results and change the design or system as needed

 - Oversee the manufacturing process for the device

-Mechanical engineers design machines, such as electric generators, internal combustion engines, and steam and gas turbines.
-These professionals can also design refrigeration and air-conditioning systems.
+Mechanical engineers design power-producing machines, such as electric generators, internal combustion engines, and steam and gas turbines, as well as power-using machines, such as refrigeration and air-conditioning systems.

 Mechanical engineers generally work in offices.
 They may occasionally visit worksites where a problem or piece of equipment needs their personal attention.
 In most settings, they work with other engineers, engineering technicians, and other professionals as part of a team.